Humpty Sharma Ki Dulhania: Development and release

-In August 2013, Dharma Productions announced that Varun Dhawan, Alia Bhatt, and debutant Sidharth Shukla would star in Humpty Sharma Ki Dulhania.
-The film marked Dhawan and Bhatt’s second collaboration following their debut in Student of the Year (2012), also produced by Karan Johar.
-At a press conference, Johar described the film as a tribute to the 1995 romantic drama Dilwale Dulhania Le Jayenge.
+In August 2013, Dharma Productions confirmed that Varun Dhawan, Alia Bhatt, and Sidharth Shukla would be portraying the main leads.
+This was the second time the pair would be seen together after their debut film, Student of the Year, directed by Karan Johar.
+Johar in a press conference said that the film is a tribute to the cult romantic classic Dilwale Dulhaniya Le Jayenge.